| |

 The Practical Magic series

-The Practical Magic series is beloved in my family, and rightfully so.
-These books are all about womanhood, sisterhood, coming of age, and love (and magic, of course!).
-In recent years, more books have been added to the series to extend the storyline and allow readers to gain a more intimate understanding of the characters, their lives, and the history of the Owens’ family.
-In total, three other books have been added to the series to accompany the original book, Practical Magic, which was released in 1995.
-The recent additions to the Practical Magic series add a great amount of depth to the characters we know and love, allowing us to really get to know them and their family history, and bring the story of the Owens’ witches to a gentle close (well, unless more books come out, of course!).
-To begin your adventure with this magical series, first decide which order you will read the books in.
+In total, three books have been added to the series to accompany the original book, Practical Magic, which was released in 1995.
+The recent additions to the Practical Magic series add a great amount of depth to the characters we know and love.
+The new books allow us to really get to know their family history and bring the story of the Owens witches to a gentle close.
+If you have been thinking about starting this series, you may have been wondering which order you should read the books in.

 Release Order